The United State of Women Ambassadors

 A first-generation immigrant from Guyana, Simone has always been passionately driven to be the change she wants to see in her community.
 She has built her career around helping marginalized individuals through counseling, employment and advocacy.
 Simone currently works towards criminal justice reform at the intersection of the legal system and mental illness as a Mental Health Counselor with the Georgia Department of Community Supervision, while pursuing her MSW at the University of Georgia.
 Simone’s self-care includes quality time with her soul mate, family, friends, traveling, culinary creativity, DIYing and supporting the Georgia Bulldogs and Brazilian soccer player Neymar.

 Join the USOW Athens Facebook Group here!

 Shreya Singh graduated from the University of Michigan in 2013 and is pursuing her MBA at the University of Chicago.
 As an analyst at J.P.
 Morgan, she worked with institutional investors in the insurance and endowments & foundations sectors to manage their assets.
 Since 2016, at JVM Realty, she oversees the acquisitions and dispositions of multi-family assets.
 In her free time, Shreya enjoys reading – her personal favorite is The Alchemist – and volunteering with organizations dedicated to different social issues.
-She has also worked with United Way, Teachers Supporting Teachers and World Relief.
+She has also worked with United Way and Teachers Supporting Teachers.